Canada and Thailand have a dynamic and cooperative relationship, and bilateral relations continue to expand and deepen.

 Canada’s first Ambassador to Thailand was appointed in 1961 and the first resident Ambassador established the Embassy of Canada in Bangkok in 1967.
 Canada is also represented in Thailand by a Consulate headed by an honorary consul in the northern city of Chiang Mai.
-For its part, Thailand is represented by the Royal Thai Embassy in Ottawa, with Consulates-General in Vancouver, Calgary, Edmonton, Toronto and Montreal.
+For its part, Thailand is represented by the Royal Thai Embassy in Ottawa, with Consulates-General in Vancouver, Edmonton, Toronto and Montreal.
 The Royal Thai Consulate-General in Vancouver dates to 1924.

 Their Majesties, King Prajadhipok and Queen Rambai Barni visited Canada in 1931, and Their Majesties King Bhumibol Adulyadej and Queen Sirikit visited Canada in 1967.

 Canada has taken an active role in assisting Thailand's economic, social and democratic development.
-Today, Canada's efforts focus on strengthening human rights and good governance, particularly in the three southernmost provinces and among Burmese refugee populations along Thailand's western border.
+Presently, Canada's efforts focus on strengthening human rights and good governance, particularly in the three southernmost provinces and among Burmese refugee populations along Thailand's western border.
 Canada is recognized as a leader by local residents in the Muslim-majority south in promoting human rights and encouraging dialogue.